Date of Birth

 When you are not playing racquetball, you are probably?
 When not playing racquetball, I am usually studying for my classes, volunteering for the Physical Activity for Active Living program at the U of S, working at Apex Trampoline Park, or hanging out with my friends.

-What advise to you have for athletes who want to play at your level?
+What advice to you have for athletes who want to play at your level?
 I believe as long as you are willing to push yourself and work hard for the things you want in life that you will be able to achieve them.
 I also believe no matter the outcome or results, you should always be having fun, as everything is a learning process.

 Who has been important in your development as an athlete?
 My family and coaches have been a very important part of my development as a player because they have pushed me to keep trying even at my lowest points/slumps in the game.
 I wouldn’t have had access to racquetball courts if it wasn’t for my parents driving an hour and a half each way about 2-3x per week for lessons.
 My brother, Tanner, has always been there to push me through tough times and he has been an amazing inspiration to me.
 My teammates in Saskatoon have helped me become the player I am by giving me pointers on the court and by making sure I never gave up.
 Overall, there are many people in my life who have been important in my racquetball journey so far and I can’t thank any of them enough.